leFos-95/FullStackDev/README.md

    git clone https://github.com/leFos-95/FullStackDev.git

    ```
-2. In the folder that the repo is cloned run
+2. In the folder that the repo is cloned run:

     ```sh
+    npm install
     npm install -g @angular/cli

+    ```

+3. Run both SQL scripts from 01-starter-files/db-scripts

+    01-create-user
+    02-refresh-database-with-100-products

+4. To run the server:

+    * Import project at IntelliJ
+    * Enable lombok
+    * Run the application

+5. To run the client:

+    Go to 02-front-end/angular-ecommerce and run:
+    ```sh
+    ng serve

     ```